Self-hosted Landscape is the standalone edition of Landscape that you can install on premises, or in a public cloud.

-The current Landscape release will be able to manage versions of Ubuntu currently within their standard support or ESM windows.
-Landscape will also manage up to 2 future Ubuntu releases, inclusive of the next interim release and the next LTS release.
-Compatibility is likely to extend beyond this range, but is not guaranteed.
+Landscape 23.03 manages all versions of Ubuntu from Xenial Xerus onwards.
+Landscape 23.03 will also manage up to 2 future Ubuntu releases, inclusive of the next interim release (Ubuntu 23.10) and the next LTS release (Ubuntu 24.04).
+Compatibility beyond this range to older and newer versions of Ubuntu is on a best effort basis, and is not guaranteed.

 Self-hosted Landscape consists of two parts:

 - application server

 Depending on your deployment method, these may live on the same machine or different machines.
 Here is how you can get started:

 - Quickstart, for when you don’t have Juju but quickly want to check out self-hosted Landscape.
 Not recommended for production environments when having more than 500 clients.

 - Juju deployed for a truly scalable deployment.

 - Manual installation: for when you don’t have a suitable Juju environment but need a scalable deployment.

 The baseline compute power required to run Landscape is 4 GB of RAM and 20 GB of disk space.

 - The landscape-server-quickstart package requires 2 vCPUs or one dual core processor